Georgia – Kartli Shida/Kvemo, Mtskheta, Kakheti (Tbilisi, Gori) November 20-23, 2019

 Dry Bridge Flea Market.
 Next to the river in a park and fronted by a busy road, this was all the junk of poor Georgians.

 Giorgi Leonidze State Museum of Literature.
 Only irregular exhibits are displayed in the main hall.
-When I was there, a local photographer had a great display of black and white photography on the indigenous Muslim people in the remote Ajara highlands of Georgia.
+When I was there, a local photographer had a great display of black-and-white photography of the indigenous Muslim people in the remote Ajara highlands of Georgia.
 They have an agrarian economy.

 Experimentorium.
 Dubbed the Museum of Entertaining Science, this was a mass of yelling children having fun with all the exhibits orientated to children.
 Not so much interest to adults.
 GEL 14

 The museum was opened in Toidze’s apartment in Tbilisi in 1968.
-Since 2005, it is part of the Georgian National Museum Complex with more than 2000 paintings and graphics of the artist, photos (including writers; movie and theater actors’) and documentary materials (his personal letters and publications), as well as works of his son – painter Irakli Toidze, Valentin Krotkov, Eugene Kibrik, Boris Phogel and Khalilbek Musayev.
+Since 2005, it is part of the Georgian National Museum Complex with more than 2000 paintings and graphics of the artist, photos (including writers; movie and theatre actors) and documentary materials (his letters and publications), as well as works of his son – painter Irakli Toidze, Valentin Krotkov, Eugene Kibrik, Boris Phogel and Khalilbek Musayev.

 Day 2 in Tbilisi

 It had been raining for a day and the surrounding mountains were dusted in snow.
 Museum of Ethnography (Open Air Museum of Ethnography).
 In the hills west of the city, this large 52-hectare open-air museum has 11 regional areas with 70 buildings, but most of the houses were not open.
-Fortunately an employee with excellent English (he is the artist and a guide for the museum) showed me most of the interesting buildings.
-Everything here was moved from elsewhere and reconstructed on site.
-The highlights are two underground houses both with wonderful central chimneys/sky lights constructed of overlapping wood wide at the base and narrowing to form cones.
+Fortunately, an employee with excellent English (he is an artist and a guide for the museum) showed me most of the interesting buildings.
+Everything here was moved from elsewhere and reconstructed on-site.
+The highlights are two underground houses both with wonderful central chimneys/skylights constructed of overlapping wood wide at the base and narrowing to form cones.
 One was a fantastic 12-sided construction of 452 pieces.
-Image result for underground houses open air museum of ethnography tbilisi

-Most of the other buildings are plank built, high ceiling structures full of household items.
-Some of the more interesting were a 2nd millennium dolmen, a large collection of historical tombstones (carved with the occupations of the interred), a wine house and ethnography house.
+Most of the other buildings are plank-built, high ceiling structures full of household items.
+Some of the more interesting was a 2nd-millennium dolmen, a large collection of historical tombstones (carved with the occupations of the interred), a wine house and an ethnography house.

 I went back and found the true beginning of the funicular.
 It climbs to a restaurant and Matsminda Park with the Tbilisi TV tower for the best views of Tbilisi.
 GEL 3 each way, a great value as it climbs to the top of the mountain.